php-mcp/laravel/README.md

 **Seamlessly integrate the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) into your Laravel applications.**

-This package is the official Laravel wrapper for the powerful [`php-mcp/server`](https://github.com/php-mcp/server) library.
+This package is a Laravel compatible wrapper for the powerful [`php-mcp/server`](https://github.com/php-mcp/server) library.
 It allows you to effortlessly expose parts of your Laravel application as MCP **Tools**, **Resources**, and **Prompts**, enabling standardized communication with AI assistants like Anthropic's Claude, Cursor IDE, and others.

 **Key Features:**